 One of the big promises of what people like to call digital transformation that’s occurring with connected everything is a change in business models.
 Companies can go from selling things and having a one-time relationship with a client to selling a service and having an ongoing relationship.
 In the lighting world, this has been happening for years.

 Indeed, if you want to see how connectivity can reshape a business, the lighting industry offers a great case study.
-As soon as digitization hit in the form of LEDs, the industry found itself more concerned with semiconductors — the source of LED light — than it was with old-school chemicals and filaments.
+As soon as digitization hit in the form of LEDs, the industry found itself more concerned with semiconductors – the source of LED light – than it was with old-school chemicals and filaments that lighting up the warehouse racking.
 But it also found itself with a problem.
 LEDs last a lot longer than light bulbs, so instead of selling a product that’s replaced every year or two, the industry suddenly starting selling one that lasts some 20 years.

 That’s a big shift.
 Meanwhile, startups saw the transition to energy-saving LEDs as an opportunity to create an entirely new form of network inside buildings by anchoring them with these new LED systems.
 Digital Lumens, Enlighted, and others were subsequently formed to replace old lighting with LEDs that also measure elements like temperature and motion.
 From there, these startups were able to lower energy costs, but they were also able to start offering consulting services aimed at helping businesses make better use of their space or even track inventory.